pixl8/Preside-Documentation/docs/06.upgradenotes/chapter.md

 We release "**minor**" versions with relative frequency, currently around 8 releases a year.
 You will find upgrade notes between minor versions in this chapter.

 We release **patch** versions very frequently - once we have validated bugfixes, we don't tend to hang around to release them.
+Release notes for every minor and patch release can be found on the Preside website: [https://www.preside.org/developers/release-notes.html](https://www.preside.org/developers/release-notes.html)

 ## General upgrade guides